xtrm-en/xtrm-en/README.md

 # Heya 👋 I'm xtrm.

 I'm a software developer/engineer.
-I code in Java, Python and Kotlin, and I'm currently learning C++ and x86 Assembly.
+I code in Kotlin, Java, and Python, and I'm currently learning C++, Rust, and x86 Assembly.

-I develop open-source projects/software, such as a Minecraft modpack installer/updater (maybe not activly rn cuz, yknow, other stuff), as well as other public projets, including a JVM injection-based modding platform.
+I develop open-source projects/software, such as a JVM injection-based [modding platform](https://github.com/stardust-enterprises/atlas-framework) and [hooking framework](https://github.com/stardust-enterprises/deface).

 ## My Internet presence
 If you wish to find me somewhere on the internet, or just see my other projects, you can check my [solo.to](https://solo.to/xtrm).